Ismail I: Conquest of Iran and its surroundings

 After defeating an Aq Qoyunlu army in 1502, Ismail took the title of "Shah of Iran".
-In the same year he gained possession of Erzincan and Erzurum, while a year later, in 1503, he conquered Eraq-e Ajam and Fars; one year later he conquered Mazandaran, Gorgan, and Yazd.
+In the same year he gained possession of Erzincan and Erzurum, while a year later, in 1503, he conquered Eraq-e Ajam and Fars in the Battle of Hamadan (1503).
+One year later he conquered Mazandaran, Gorgan, and Yazd.

 In 1507, he conquered Diyarbakır.
 During the same year, Ismail appointed the Iranian Amir Najm al-Din Mas'ud Gilani as the new vakil.
 This was because Ismail had begun favoring the Iranians more than the Qizilbash, who, although they had played a crucial role in Ismail's campaigns, possessed too much power and were no longer considered trustworthy.
 One year later, Ismail forced the rulers of Khuzestan, Lorestan, and Kurdistan to become his vassals.
 The same year, Ismail and Husayn Beg Shamlu seized Baghdad, putting an end to the Aq Qoyunlu.
-Ismail then began destroying Sunni sites in Baghdad, including tombs of Abbasid Caliphs and tombs of Imam Abū Ḥanīfah and Abdul Qadir Gilani.
+Ismail then began destroying Sunni sites in Baghdad, including the tombs of Abbasid Caliphs and tombs of Imam Abu Hanifah and Abdul Qadir Gilani.

 By 1510, he had conquered the whole of Iran (including Shirvan), southern Dagestan (with its important city of Derbent), Mesopotamia, Armenia, Khorasan, and Eastern Anatolia, and had made the Georgian kingdoms of Kartli and Kakheti his vassals.
 In the same year, Husayn Beg Shamlu lost his office as commander-in-chief in favor of a man of humble origins, Mohammad Beg Ustajlu.
 Ismail also appointed Najm-e Sani as the new vakil of the empire due to the death of Mas'ud Gilani.

 Ismail I moved against the Uzbeks.
-In the battle near the city of Merv, some 17,000 Qizilbash warriors ambushed and defeated an Uzbek force numbering 28,000.
+In the Battle of Merv (1510), some 17,000 Qizilbash warriors trapped an Uzbek force.
 The Uzbek ruler, Muhammad Shaybani, was caught and killed trying to escape the battle, and the shah had his skull made into a jewelled drinking goblet.
 In 1512, Najm-e Sani was killed during a clash with the Uzbeks, which made Ismail appoint Abd al-Baqi Yazdi as the new vakil of the empire.